When can I start summer camp, and when does it end?

 June!
 Summer camps are based around school summer holiday dates.
 Therefore the majority will start towards the end of June and then finish mid or end of August each year.

 Are there camps running in fall, winter or spring?

 Camp all year sounds great, doesn’t it?!
 Some camps do offer programmes all year, which are often targeted at school groups who will visit the camp for a week or weekend during term time, and also for the usual school breaks in October and March/April too.
-However, most summer camps operate just during the months as this is when the longest school holidays are, and when children can make the most of the great summer weather at camp.
+However, most summer camps operate just during the summer months as this is when the longest school holidays are, and when children can make the most of the great summer weather at camp.

 At Altitude, our ski school offers group ski and snowboarding day camps which follow a similar structure to the summer day camps and run from 9am – 4pm each day, and include either ski or snowboard lessons with one of our amazing instructors in the morning and afternoon, with a hot lunch included.
 Most of our summer camp leaders work as instructors in the winter too, so you may end up having the same staff member as summer!

 How long can I stay at camp for?

 You can sign up for different length summer camp sessions while camp is running.

 Camps usually offer shorter sessions for younger or newer campers, and campers who have been going for years normally opt for longer sessions or maybe even the whole summer!

 The dates you can join for different length sessions may be set by the camp, and it is best to stick to these if possible, because it means you join camp on the same day as other campers and can all get to know camp and each other together, rather than joining in the middle of a session.

 Another big factor determining how long you can go to camp for is how old you are.
 If you are under the age of 6 or 7, depending on the camp, you’ll most likely only go to day camp.
 Usually this will be a minimum of a week sign up, but you can go for longer too!